DrMueller/drmueller/README.md

 ## Hi there 👋

 I'm Matthias Müller, a senior engineer and architect from Switzerland.
-I'm mostly working on the Microsoft stack (.NET, Azure, Azure DevOps, you name it...), but also love some Angular / Typescript.
+I'm mostly working on the Microsoft tech stack (.NET, Azure, Azure DevOps, you name it...), but also love some Angular / Typescript.

 ## Where to find me